-The fourth point is nirvana is peace.
-This means that it is possible to gain liberation, that we can actually get rid of the tainted aggregates.
-In other words, if we can realize the third point (which is that these aggregates are lacking some separate, self-sufficiently knowable self, that there is no such thing), then we achieve liberation (that’s nirvana), and it’s peace (it’s the end of this all-pervasive suffering.
+The fourth sealing point is that nirvana is peace.
+This means that it is possible to get rid of the tainted aggregates and gain liberation.
+In other words, if we can realize the third point, that these aggregates are lacking some separate, self-sufficiently knowable self and that there is no such thing, then we achieve liberation.
+That’s nirvana; and it’s peace because it’s the end of all-pervasive suffering.

 We can see how this actually all fits together very nicely with the teachings on the four noble truths as well.
 The first two hallmarks – all affecting variables are nonstatic and all tainted phenomena are suffering – describe the first two noble truths: true suffering and true origins of suffering.
 The third and fourth hallmarks – all phenomena are devoid and lack an impossible soul and nirvana is peace – refer to the third noble truth, true stoppings of sufferings and their causes.
 They also indicate indirectly the fourth noble truth, true pathway minds or non-conceptual understandings of the lack of an impossible soul that bring about true stoppings.